 P.I.

-After a PhD at Goethe University in Frankfurt, studying the role of different forms of plasticity in unsupervised learning, Cristina worked as postdoctoral researcher at Cambridge U. developing normative models of memory.
-This was followed by a short stint at ENS in Paris, modeling probabilistic computation in spiking neurons, and an independent research fellowship at IST Austria, building statistical tools for quantifying learning in multiunit recordings.
-Since 2017 she is an Assistant Professor in Neural Science and Data Science at NYU.
+CS is an Assoc.
+Professor in Neural Science and Data Science at NYU and the Director for Graduate Studies (PhD) in the Center for Data Science.
+After a PhD at Goethe University in Frankfurt, studying the role of different forms of plasticity in unsupervised learning, Cristina worked as postdoctoral researcher at Cambridge University developing normative models of memory.
+This was followed by a short stint at ENS Paris, modeling probabilistic computation in spiking neurons, and an independent research fellowship at IST Austria, building statistical tools for quantifying learning in multiunit recordings.
+Her lab at NYU studies neural principles of adaptive computation by combining theory and statistical analyses of experimental data from many collaborators.

 Postdoc